stoneyzjw/snippetbox/README.md

 The pattern that we're using to inject dependencies won't work if your handlers are spread across multiple packages.
 In that case, an alternative approach is to create a config package exporting an Application struct and have your handler functions close over this to form a closure.
 Very roughly:

+## Isolating the application routes

+Whiel we're refactoring our code there's one more change worth making

+Our **main()** functioin is beginning to get a bit crowded, so to keep it clear and focused I'd like to move the route declarations for the application into a standalone **routes.go** file.